 For all appointed fund managers, evaluation of ESG risk management, which includes climate-related risks, is an explicit part of both the selection process and continued due diligence or monitoring that the Trustee undertakes.
 The Trustee also relies on the manager research capabilities of its investment advisor to assess each manager's ability to effectively integrate climate-related risks and opportunities.
 In addition, the Trustee meets with its managers annually to assess and challenge them on their ESG activities.
-In 2022, the Trustee met with each of its managers in annually scheduled manager meetings.
+In 2023, the Trustee met with each of its managers in annually scheduled manager meetings.
 Managers were challenged on key positions in the portfolio that face the most risk with respect to climate change.
-The Fund also incorporated climate enhancements into its existing Buy & Maintain mandates with LGIM and Insight after conducting analysis with its investment advisor during its 2022 annual strategy review.
-This analysis, which focused on ESG factors, prompted engagement with investment managers to make adjustments to the portfolios to improve their climate profile.
+In the 2023 meeting, the Trustee engaged with the Fund's Buy & Maintain manager (Insight) due to difficulties in ascertaining where Insight had made decisions due to ESG and climate-related considerations.
+Following this engagement, the Trustee was able to obtain improved reporting from the manager, and the Trustee was satisfied that the manager was undertaking appropriate levels of screening in its investment activities.